lineality/Command_Line_Cheatsheet_For_Github/README.md

-# procedure to rebase a branch (in this case preprod):
+# procedure to rebase a branch

 Make sure you have a local checkout available of BOTH branches before rebasing to a branch that may only be remote.